-Regular legal-contributor Raymundo Larraín Nesbitt explains Andalusia’s Decree 218/2005 law that regulates the information real estate agencies and developers need to provide to consumers on renting or selling properties in the region of Andalusia.
+Regular legal-contributor Raymundo Larraín Nesbitt explains Andalusia’s Decree 218/2005 law that regulates the information real estate agencies and developers need to provide to consumers on renting or selling properties, before any deposit is paid, in the region of Andalusia.

 By Raymundo Larraín Nesbitt